header layer

 Reading with your child, even for just a few minutes, can make a huge difference to their learning.
 Children’s brains are like little sponges, soaking up everything around them.
 Kids love it when you chat, play and read with them.
 And it sets them up nicely for school.

-• sharing books together chatting about the pictures helps learning to read
+• Sharing books together chatting about the pictures helps learning to read

 • spending 10 minutes focussed time each day chatting, playing or reading with your child can make a huge differ when they start school